openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 ##############################################

 There are several public versions of TensorFlow YOLOv3 model implementation available on GitHub.
-This section explains how to convert YOLOv3 model from the `repository <https://github.com/mystic123/tensorflow-yolo-v3>`__ (commit ed60b90) to an IR , but the process is similar for other versions of TensorFlow YOLOv3 model.
+This section explains how to convert YOLOv3 model from the `repository <https://github.com/mystic123/tensorflow-yolo-v3>`__ (commit ed60b90) to an IR, but the process is similar for other versions of TensorFlow YOLOv3 model.

 Overview of YOLOv3 Model Architecture
 #####################################